-Getting In: We recommend reserving at least 2 hours for this attraction.
-This early in the morning elevator lines should be modest, but they will add to your overall time spent at the attraction.
+We recommend reserving at least 2 hours for this attraction.
+Keep in mind that elevator lines will add to your overall time spent at the attraction.

 The world’s greatest artists are all represented at this museum.
 You’ll see works by Monet, Warhol, Seurat, Dali, Picasso, Pollack, and more.
 Be sure to check out the gift store before you leave!